Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 - (d) to ensure that regulatory hearings and decision-making processes related to those energy matters are fair, inclusive, transparent and efficient.

-Where a ‘designated projectFootnote 2 contains activities regulated under the CER Act, an integrated impact assessment between the Impact Assessment Agency of Canada and the CER is required, which involves coordination and collaboration between the two organizations.
+Where a ‘designated projectFootnote 1 contains activities regulated under the CER Act, an integrated impact assessment between the Impact Assessment Agency of Canada (the Agency) and the CER is required, which involves coordination and collaboration between the two organizations.
 The impact assessment meets the requirements of both the Impact Assessment Act (IA Act) and the CER Act.
 It is undertaken by a review panel, at least one member of which is appointed by the Agency from a roster of CER Commissioners, on the recommendation of the Lead Commissioner.
 The Lead Commissioner is consulted by the Minister of Environment and Climate Change on the review panel’s terms of reference.

 The CER’s mandate should also be understood in the context of the CER’s Departmental Results Framework, including its Core Responsibilities of Energy Adjudication, Safety and Environment Oversight, Energy Information, and Engagement, as well as the CER’s organizational values, as reflected in the Code of Conduct for CER Employees and the Values and Ethics Code for the Public Sector.